WICG/keyboard-lock/explainer2.md

 The current Lock API allows developers to specify a set of keys, but if no keys are specified it will by default capture all keys.
-Feedback from developers indicates that they would prefer the default to capture only the Browser keys.
+Feedback from developers indicates that they would prefer the default to capture only the Browser Keys.
-This document describes our proposal for updateing the Lock API.
+This document describes our proposal for updating the Lock API.

 ## Background

 There are two groups of keys that can be captured, based on where they are currently being handled.

-* **Browser Keys** are keys that are currently handled by the user agent.
+* **Browser Keys** are keys that are currently handled by the user agent (the "browser").
-Examples of browser keys are Ctrl-S or Ctrl-T.
+Examples of Browser Keys are Ctrl-S or Ctrl-T.

 * **System Keys** are keys that are handled by the underlying operating sytesm.
 Examples of System Keys are Alt-Tab (Windows) and Command-Tab (Mac).